moisesu05/Sample-portfolio/README.md

-# SAMPlE WEB PORTFOLIO USING REACT JS and SASS(WIP)
+# SAMPLE WEB PORTFOLIO USING REACT JS and SASS(WIP)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).